-- 1) Nottinghill staff members will annually review Nottinghill's Policy, Guidelines and Procedures Regarding the Supervision of Volunteers and Students, specifically the staff member's role and responsibilities with respect to the supervision of volunteers and students. - 2) Nottinghill's Supervisor will ensure that prior to volunteering, volunteers and students are provided with an orientation to the centre and are appropriately trained and supervised as outlined below. - 3) The Parent Handbook, including the Policy, Guidelines and Procedures Regarding the Supervision of Volunteers and Students, will be reviewed at the Parent Orientation meeting held prior to the commencement of classes in September. - 4) The Supervisor will ensure that the duties of the volunteers and students are posted in each of the classrooms. - 5) The Nottinghill staff member in who's class the volunteer or student is participating, will ensure that the volunteer knows the location of fire exits, the evacuation procedures and is aware of individual children with allergies (including anaphylactic allergies), special medical needs or food restrictions in the class. - 6) In accordance with Nottinghill's Behaviour Management Policy, Guidelines and Procedure, a Nottinghill staff member will observe and complete the Volunteer/Student Behaviour Management Practice Chart for a volunteer or student teacher each time they participate in a Nottinghill class.
-The staff member will ensure that the Behaviour Management Follow-Up Practices form is completed when necessary. - 7) In case of a disagreement over direction provided by a Nottinghill employee, the volunteer or student may address the issue verbally or in writing to the Supervisor or President of the Board of Directors. - 8) Volunteers have a responsibility to contribute to their orientation by seeking information, asking questions and seeking assistance as required. - 9) Every volunteer or student who is on an educational placement or regularly on the premises has a health assessment and immunization as directed by the local medical officer of health.
+- 1) Nottinghill staff members will annually review Nottinghill's Policy, Guidelines and Procedures Regarding the Supervision of Volunteers and Students, specifically the staff member's role and responsibilities with respect to the supervision of volunteers and students. - 2) Nottinghill's Supervisor will ensure that prior to volunteering, volunteers and students are provided with an orientation to the centre and are appropriately trained and supervised as outlined below. - 3) The Parent Handbook, including the Policy, Guidelines and Procedures Regarding the Supervision of Volunteers and Students, will be reviewed at the Parent Orientation meeting held prior to the commencement of classes in September. - 4) The Supervisor will ensure that the duties of the volunteers and students are posted in each of the classrooms. - 5) The Nottinghill staff member in whose class the volunteer or student is participating, will ensure that the volunteer knows the location of fire exits, the evacuation procedures and is aware of individual children with allergies (including anaphylactic allergies), special medical needs or food restrictions in the class. - 6) In accordance with Nottinghill's Behaviour Management Policy, Guidelines and Procedure, a Nottinghill staff member will observe and complete the Volunteer/ Student Behaviour Management Practice Chart for a volunteer or student teacher each time they participate in a Nottinghill class.
+The staff member will ensure that the Behaviour Management Follow-Up Practices form is completed when necessary. - 7) In case of a disagreement over direction provided by a Nottinghill employee, the volunteer or student may address the issue verbally or in writing to the Supervisor or President of the Board of Directors. - 8) Volunteers have a responsibility to contribute to their orientation by seeking information, asking questions and seeking assistance as required.